taido028/Project-1.0/README.md

 3. A button to add the group list of read/write groups.

 4. A button to remove a group from the list of read/write groups.

+5. A button to edit group or user access level